testfairy/docs/docs/04_iOS_SDK/01_Integrating_iOS_SDK.md

         ```

 ## Sending your NSLog to TestFairy
-TestFairy shows you a video recording and screenshots of your app, paired with a full app log so can see what happened behind the scenes as well.
+TestFairy shows you a video recording and screenshots of your app, paired with a full app log.
 This combination allows you to understand what happens in your app at any given moment.

 **Changing your Prefix Header**